 Copyright 2006 Lixia Ma

 Ma, Lixia.
-"Acquisition of the perfective aspect marker Le of Mandarin Chinese in discourse by American college learners." dissertation, University of Iowa, 2006.
+"Acquisition of the perfective aspect marker Le of Mandarin Chinese in discourse by American college learners."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2006.